Ukash is spreading on social media in recent years, online games are quite popular on the used and also on the internet provides a safe way to shop.

 Second method is comparatively harder.
 Because in this method, you also have to create the layout pages.
 As before you create the style, image and script folders and then add 2 layouts - one for the blog posts (_Layout.cshtml) and one for the pages (_LayoutAdmin.cshtml).
 This method gives you complete control because you get to choose the entire layout, where a certain section goes - like the categories, archives etc. Refer to any other themes for an example.
 For a quick tutorial, click here.

-The is a new theme for sBlog.Net that uses bootstrap for the basic styles!
+These are new themes for sBlog.Net that uses bootswatch for the basic styles!
 Extract, copy it over to the "Themes" folder, you're all set!
+New themes are Amelia, Cyborg and Slate...

 This project was made possible with the help of a number of tools, in case I have missed anything, I will constantly update this section as it isn't my intention to miss any of them!